A day trip from Ubud; Why you too, should visit Munduk Village!

 There was in fact a huge snake.
 Just loose.
 Just sleeping.
-My eyes started to scour the area for an owner or zoo keeper or whoever would be responsible for such a large animal on a tourist packed view point.
-I noticed tourists stood around a friendly looking guy holding an owl….
+My eyes started to scour the area for an owner or zookeeper or whoever would be responsible for such a large animal on a tourist-packed viewpoint.
+I noticed tourists stood around a friendly-looking guy holding an owl….
 There was a Luwak on a tall table next to him with a donation box underneath and after further investigation a bat hanging from a branch.
 What was this?
 A con?
 A Money grabbing ploy where these poor animals were being kept from their natural habitats?
-It didn’t take us too long to start chatting to the guy in charge of the huge snake and small animal farm and he explained to us that he does a lot of work with animal that are hurt or unable to live in the wild due to injury and also aims to educate people like us on the species so that we have a better understanding if we see and interact with them.
+It didn’t take us too long to start chatting to the guy in charge of the huge snake and small animal farm and he explained to us that he does a lot of work with an animal that is hurt or unable to live in the wild due to injury and also aims to educate people like us on the species so that we have a better understanding if we see and interact with them.
 After checking him out on Instagram he was in fact everything he said he was.
 I scolded myself for being so cynical and mistrusting.
 Watching a bat eat baby food was one of the cutest things I have seen to date……

 After chatting away and interacting with the animals we set off on our way worried we wouldn’t even make it to Munduk if we kept stopping off every 10 minutes!

-Then came the toilet stop which somehow ended up being a coffee tour around an entire luwak coffee plantation which took 45 minutes… our driver looked most confused when we finally emerged from the tall trees and bushes loaded with brown paper shopping bags of coffee and being waved off by an excited Balinese lady most proud that she had ran a successful tour resulting in sales of varying flavours of luwak coffee.
+Then came the toilet stop which somehow ended up being a coffee tour around an entire Luwak coffee plantation which took 45 minutes… our driver looked most confused when we finally emerged from the tall trees and bushes loaded with brown paper shopping bags of coffee and being waved off by an excited Balinese lady most proud that she had run a successful tour resulting in sales of varying flavours of Luwak coffee.